Nishchal1203/Zets/README.md

 Zero Emission Taxi Service is an AI-integrated web and mobile application that allows you to book an all-electric bike and auto taxi.
 We are using Flutter to develop the Application and the Dart language.
 Recommended Idle = Vs code, Android studio
+Update the Features of the application here :